 Other paper-backed 35mm film formats have included Bolta and the film Konishiroku produced for the Konilette.

 Introduced in 1996

-As an alternative to 110 format, The APS film cartridges are optimized for fully automatic film load, enclosing the 24mm wide film completely when not in use.
-A light proof door and partially exposed films can, in certain cameras, be removed and used later.
+As an alternative to 110 formats, The APS film cartridges are optimized for fully automatic film load, enclosing the 24mm wide film completely when not in use.
+A lightproof door and partially exposed films can, in certain cameras, be removed and used later.
 The film is even put back into its cartridge and returned to the user after it has been developed.